 26. Blue and Broken Blue Otter

 These rabbits have light cream or white point markings on a blue-gray body.
-They also have blue-grey eyes and can have light ticking on their chest and stomach.
+They also have blue-gray eyes and can have light ticking on their chest and stomach.

 27. Chocolate Otter

-The chocolate otter pattern is the same as the other two otter colors, but with the primary color being deep, chocolaty brown.
+The chocolate otter pattern is the same as the other two otter colors, but with the primary color being a deep, chocolatey brown.